Trivarna13/ECommerce-Website/README.md

 # ECommerce-Website
 ECommerce Website using Html, CSS &amp; JavaScript Welcome to the README for StyleHive - eCommerce-Website!
 This document provides an overview of the e-commerce website project.
-This static website is currently in development and is not yet live.
+Note: This static website is currently in development and is not yet live.

 ### Home Page
 ![image](https://github.com/Trivarna13/ECommerce-Website/assets/104765948/b990ccf1-79e1-4fe8-b42f-ca4b1b0b909b)